emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-4.md

 # ./install_patches.sh
 ```

-Next step is to add the Solaris Studio paths to the environment (alternative is to use the "`--create-symlinks`" for the installer, but for me it didn't work and the non-interactive installer choked on that option).
+Next step is to add the Solaris Studio paths to the environment (alternative is to use the `"--create-symlinks"` for the installer, but for me it didn't work and the non-interactive installer choked on that option).

 First we will add the Solaris Studio man path.
 This can be done in the "_/etc/profile_" file, by adding the "_MANPATH_" settings: